Sponsored by Lucas Oil

 - Hood is required, may be made of lightweight material.
-Hood schools are ok.
+Hood scoops are ok.
 Hood/scoop may be liftoff.

 - All OEM safety glass windows required and must be functional.
-Lexan prohibited.
-Trucks may use Lexan on the rear window only if there is a roll bar installed.
+Lexan permitted.

 - Performance aftermarket or OEM style functioning Driver and Passenger seats required.

 - During the tech-in process, vehicle must have operational street equipment, including headlights, taillights, brake lights, turn signals and horn.